flashultra/hxprng/README.md

  var month : Int = pg.randomFromRange(1,12); // return a value between 1 and 12 (included)
  trace("Month : " + month);
 ```

+#License
+ Apache 2.0 is used for PCG
+ MIT license for all other algorithms